Past Event: Creating a Literate Community Conference on October 5, 2023

-Lifting literacy rates for NZ children particularly those with learning difficulties
+Lifting literacy rates for NZ children video highlights

 Are you ready to help children become proficient readers?
 It is essential that we take action to improve literacy outcomes for struggling children.
 If we implement effective, evidenced-based instruction, we can expect MOST children will learn to read well, regardless of their background.
 Join us to dig into the conversation!